Gabrieliam42/AI-Agent-Qubitz/README.md

 - Local chat wrappers: private/local, but often weak as real agents because tool routing, workspace handling, and recovery paths are thin.
 - Research agent frameworks: flexible, but often overcomplicated, brittle, and not optimized for one real workstation.

-Qubitz is closer to a local Codex-style agent harness.
+Qubitz is closer to a local style agent harness.
 Its stronger points are:

 - Fully local orientation: no API, no cloud, no subscription dependency.
 - Multiple model variants: lets you compare behavior across 8B-35B-class local models.